Efficient Inventory Warehouse Management: Key Methods

 (Source: AR Racking)

-Cantilever pallet racking is a special solution for businesses that handle long, heavy, or shaped items that don’t fit in regular pallet flow racks.
+Cantilever Pallet Racking is a special solution for businesses that handle long, heavy, or shaped items that don’t fit in regular pallet flow racks.
 Its unique design makes it easy to store things like lumber, pipes, furniture, or carpet rolls, ensuring easy access and organization where other systems struggle.

 Pros of Cantilever Pallet Racking